I have been an artist since my early childhood. Whenever I was going through a tough time, I have always found comfort through creating art.

 In 2006 I was fortunate enough to find a tattoo shop willing to take me on as an apprentice.
-Once my apprenticeship was complete, I moved on to work for different tattoo shops up and down the east coast.
+After completing my apprenticeship, I moved on to work for different tattoo shops along the east coast.
 Surrounding myself with many talented artists and great people throughout my career has helped influence me to keep progressing forward.
 In 2016, I decided it was time to build a tattoo studio of my own where I could have the freedom to focus on my artwork.

-My favorite type of clientele to work with are those that give a general direction to go in and allow me to have artistic freedom with the design.
+My favorite type of clientele to work with are those that give me a general direction to go in and allow me to have artistic freedom with the design.